architect/plugin-remix/README.md

 - `app-directory` - folder path.
 Specify where your Remix app lives.
 - `build-directory` - folder name.
 Name of folder for both server and client builds.
 - `server-handler` - (advanced usage!)
 Javascript file path.
 Use a custom Lambda handler to load the Remix server.
 A recommended handler is provided by default when this option is not set.
+- `mount` - Broken! - Specify a route to mount the Remix server.
+WIP.

 ### Interaction with remix.config.js